Living in Timisoara: Pros & Cons (Is It Worth It?)

 Plus some other amazing promenade areas such as Iulius Gardens, the city center (Victoria, Libertatii and Unirii Squares) or the zoological garden.

-7. Plenty of bars & pubs
+6. Plenty of bars & restaurants

 Along with the promenade areas come the great bars and pubs.
 There are tons of amazing restaurants, cake shops, pubs and bars to choose from, with the widest choices of atmosphere & cuisine.
-Plus the two big shopping malls.

 8. There’s also night life in Timisoara